Creska/SO2019/README.md

 # Bikaya - Phase 1

 This phase implements the PCB and ASL functionality.
 It uses Linux style lists to arrange PCB in process queues and in trees.
-Every process queue is handled by a SEMD contained in the ASL, and both the process queue and the tree are relevant to ASL manipulation.
+Every process queue is handled by a SEMD contained in the ASL (also managed through the same kind of lists), and both the process queue and the tree are relevant to ASL manipulation.

+The content of a couple of files (types_bikaya and the test file) has been rearranged in order to avoid redundancy.

+See asl.c and pcb.c files for more notes on the implementation.

 ## Building the project